nimra200/Automating-Tasks/README.md

 This mini-project served as an introduction to using APIs in Python.

-The [Datamuse API](https://www.datamuse.com/api/) lets developers find English words that may be useful in a given context.

-This program asks the user to input a word, and returns a few words commonly associated with it.
+The program in *word.py* asks the user to input a word, and returns a few words commonly associated with it.
 When the given word is a noun, the most common adjectives describing the noun are also given.
+This file uses [Datamuse API](https://www.datamuse.com/api/), which lets developers find English words that may be useful in a given context.

+The program in *send-sms.py* sends an SMS to myself, informing me of how many people are currently in outer space.

 ### Key concepts learned in this project: